imteekay/machine-learning-research/papers/sybil-a-validated-deep-learning-model-to-predict-future-lung-cancer-risk-from-a-single-low-dose/index.md

   - Less commonly used because it's very high-dimensional and loses spatial organization
 - Use case: Alternative pathway for final prediction (though typically multi_image_hidden is used for further processing)

----
+#### Simple_AttentionPool

-- Volume-level Attention (Simple_AttentionPool):
+Volume-level Attention

 - Learns attention weights across the entire volume
 - Combines information from different slices

+"Across all CT slices, which slices are most informative?"

+- Some slices might contain key pathology
+- Some slices might be mostly normal tissue
+- Some slices might have better image quality

+---

 - Convolutional Pooling (Conv1d_AttnPool):
   - Uses 1D convolutions to process temporal/spatial relationships
   - Kernel size of 11 with stride 1